YaoAnbang/YaoAnbang.github.io/_pages/about.md

 Short Bio
 =====

 Anbang Yao got his Ph.D. degree from Tsinghua University in Jan.
 2010.
 He is currently a Senior Staff Research Scientist at Intel Labs China where he leads the research efforts on 2D/3D scene understanding, multi-modal emotion analysis, deep neural network design and compression, etc. He has 60+ PCT/US patent applications got granted/filed, which are widely used in Intel AI related HW designs (such as Intel® Movidius™ Neural Compute Sticks and Intel® Arria® 10  SoC FPGAs) and SW applications (such as Intel® RealSense™ SDK and Intel® Distribution of OpenVINO™ Toolkit).
-As the first/corresponding author, he has published 20+ top-tier research papers in NeurIPS, ICLR, CVPR, ICCV, ECCV, TIP, PR and etc. He has been recognized with numerous Awards at Intel, including 1 Intel Global Inventor (2018), 3 Intel Labs Gordy Awards (2014/2015/2016), 1 Intel Labs Top-1 Inventor of the Year (2017), 2 Intel China Awards (2016/2017), 1 Intel China Employee of the Year Award (2017) and 1 i360 Design Hero Award of Intel IOTG Asian Region (2017).
+As the first/corresponding author, he has published 20+ top-tier research papers in NeurIPS, ICLR, CVPR, ICCV, ECCV, IJCV, TIP, PR and etc. He has been recognized with numerous Awards at Intel, including 1 Intel Global Inventor (2018), 3 Intel Labs Gordy Awards (2014/2015/2016), 1 Intel Labs Top-1 Inventor of the Year (2017), 2 Intel China Awards (2016/2017), 1 Intel China Employee of the Year Award (2017) and 1 i360 Design Hero Award of Intel IOTG Asian Region (2017).
 He also led the team and won the Winner of the prestigious EmotiW Challenges (held by ACM ICMI) in 2015/2017, beating out 74/100+ teams across the world.

 <mark>Internship is available: if you are interested in it, please drop me an email</mark>